 40 MHz, 80 MHz and 160 MHz channel widths and all RU and MRU sizes and locations applicable to the 40 MHz, 80 MHz and 160 MHz channel widths in 6 GHz bands (transmit and receive).

-EHT MU PPDU to multiple users with a 2 EHT-LTF and 0.8 µs GI duration on the EHT-LTF and Data field OFDM symbols (transmit) (TBD).

-EHT MU PPDU to multiple users with a 2 EHT-LTF and 1.6 µs GI duration on the EHT-LTF and Data field OFDM symbols (transmit) (TBD).

-Reception of an EHT TB PPDU with a 2 EHT-LTF and 1.6 µs GI duration on the EHT-LTF and Data field OFDM symbols (TBD).
+Reception of an EHT TB PPDU utilizing UL MU-MIMO (TBD) with a 1 EHT-LTF and 1.6 µs GI duration on the EHT-LTF and Data field OFDM symbols.

-Reception of an EHT TB PPDU with a 4 EHT-LTF and 3.2 µs GI duration on the EHT-LTF and Data field OFDM symbols (TBD).
+Reception of an EHT TB PPDU with a 2 EHT-LTF and 1.6 µs GI duration on the EHT-LTF and Data field OFDM symbols.

-Transmission of an EHT MU PPDU to multiple users with a 4 EHT-LTF and 3.2 µs GI duration on the EHT-LTF and Data field OFDM symbols (TBD).
+Reception of an EHT TB PPDU with a 4 EHT-LTF and 3.2 µs GI duration on the EHT-LTF and Data field OFDM symbols.

 All RU and MRU sizes and locations applicable to 40 MHz channel width in the 2.4 GHz band if 40 MHz channel width is supported in the 2.4 GHz band (transmit and receive).

 An EHT AP may support the following features: